magician11/empath-wiki/health/healing.md

 <!-- TITLE: Healing -->
 <!-- SUBTITLE: Resources on healing -->

+# Time

+Time does heal.
+If you're feeling awful, give it a few days before you do anything drastic about it.
+It's amazing how much can shift from creating some time and space for yourself.
+Things do pass.
 # Crystals

 Place a quartz crystal on the energetic wound, relax and lie down and simply let it do it's work for you.